Is Harlem Safe?

 5 Cons of Living in Harlem

-1. Gentrification: As this has led to increased development and safety, it has also resulted in increased living costs and dislocation of long-time inhabitants.
+1. Gentrification: As this has led to increased development and safety in dangerous neighborhoods, it has also resulted in increased living costs and dislocation of long-time inhabitants.

-2. Inconsistent safety: While many of Harlem’s neighborhoods are considered to be safe, some still experience crime and safety levels can differ from block to block.
+2. Inconsistent safety: While many of Harlem’s neighborhoods are considered to be safe, some still experience violent crime, and safety levels can differ from block to block.

 3. Noise and congestion: Harlem, like any other metropolitan area, may be busy and noisy, particularly during rush hour or major events.